boaromayo/boaromayo.net-portfolio/_posts/2018-06-19-long-awaited-update.md

 body-class: article
 ---

-*Originally published on [itch.io](devlog) on June 17, 2018.*
+*Originally published on [itch.io][devlog] on June 17, 2018.*

 Hi, everyone!
 Sorry for the very long hiatus!

 I've renamed the game as *ur-prinz* from *ar-prinz*, worried that I might get this game mixed up with another RPG series, *ar tonelico*.

 In other news, I've made a new title screen for the game, the bestiary's working, and I have a splash screen plugin already in place!
-I've set up a [wiki for the game](wiki) too!
+I've set up a [wiki for the game][wiki] too!

 I'll have to do more work on other areas of the game (especially the maps) in the meantime.